stuymedova/st-type/README.md

 > Please read the linked [EULA](/EULA.pdf) (End User License Agreement) carefully before installing or using the ST-01 font.
 By installing or using the ST-01 font, you are agreeing to be bound by the terms of this EULA.

+Featured in [Typodarium 2023](https://www.slanted.de/typodarium-2023/), look for June 7th and October 19th.

 # ST-01

 ![ST-01 specimen 1](images/specimens/ST-01/ST-01_1.png)